Jayde Adams: Early life

+In Wales, Adams performed experimental theatre and contemporary dance at the Wales Millennium Centre, Cardiff Bay.
+She currently lives in Bristol.

 Career

 Adams started performing stand-up comedy in 2011, following the premature death from an inoperable brain tumour of her sister Jenna, with whom she had danced competitively for 13 years at her aunt's dance school in Bristol.
 As a child, Adams attended several youth theatre groups in Bristol, including Bristol Old Vic Youth Theatre but never formally trained in acting or singing.
-She moved to Wales in 2004 to study Drama, Theatre and Media at the University of Glamorgan.
+She moved to Wales in 2004 to study drama, Theatre and Media at the University of Glamorgan.

-In 2012 she was nominated by Time Out magazine as their wildcard for The Hospital Club 100 Awards list of "Most Influential Person in the Arts".
+In 2012, she was nominated by Time Out magazine as their wildcard for The Hospital Club 100 Awards list of "Most Influential Person in the Arts".

-In 2013 she won the London Cabaret Awards audience vote.
+In 2013, she won the London Cabaret Awards audience vote.

 She was the winner of the 2014 Funny Women Award.
 She hosted the 2020 Funny Women Finals at The Comedy Store in London.
 Due to the Coronavirus pandemic, the competition was performed with no audience present.